-It is—was—customary in my tribe to marry very young.
+It is—was—customary in my tribe to marry early.
 The jungles of Bala Ged are feral and unforgiving, and the phrase “life is short” takes on a sharp new meaning there.
 Life and Death are close, intertwined.
 Light and dark play together to make the most beautiful patterns on the jungle floor.
 Restoration and consumption are happening all around you, every moment of every day.
-My tribe took their lessons from the jungle wilderness.
-Childhood and adulthood are arbitrary labels, inflated beyond all bounds of practical importance, luxuries of city-dwellers who do not face down Death on each and every afternoon search for water.

 We lived on the shores of waterways.
 My mother would tell me frightening stories of Surrakar to keep me in my bed, and my father would wake before dawn to cut vines for utilitarian purposes, like fishing—before the baloth and such were likely awake.
 Our tribe was not very old.
 The village Elders said we were a mixed lineage, with human outcasts from Affa and Kor outcasts from everywhere seeding our blood.

-In your years I would be…thirteen.
+In your years I would be…twenty.
 I sat before the bonfire with the flames warming my cheeks and turning my skin pink.
 The shadows danced across my skin.
 I was very aware that night because I had just completed an important ritual, and was wearing only clumps of marsh leaves.
 The boys across from me were staring, and I couldn’t do anything about it.
 I was to remain silent for the rest of the night, and let the seed sway my mind.
 The sacred seed had tasted like dung, but made my head buzz like it was full of lightning flies.
 The marsh plants hung wetly on the vulnerable places of my body.
-Ritual dress was, as you would say, indecent.
+Ritual dress was minimal.
 I could feel the hot air of the fire creep up my thighs and across my breasts.

 There was a boy across the fire and his eyes were green.
 He was staring more than the others.
 His name was Rikuhle, and I thought him beautiful.
 My mother was singing.
 I remember smiling at Rikuhle, despite it being forbidden during ritual.
 He smiled back.